google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </script>
 ```

-As the preloaded resource is going to be consumed by a video element in the
+Because the preloaded resource is going to be consumed by a video element in
-example, the `as` preload link value is `video`.
-If it were an audio element,
+the example, the `as` preload link value is `video`.
+If it were an audio
-it would be `as="audio"`.
+element, it would be `as="audio"`.

 If you are preloading links with CORS enabled resources you must also include
 the `crossorigin` attribute in order for the resource to be properly used.

 ### Preload first segment

-Here's another example below of how to preload the first segment of a video
+The example below shows how to preload the first segment of a video with `<link
-with `<link rel="preload">` and use it with Media Source Extensions.
-If you're
+rel="preload">` and use it with Media Source Extensions.
+If you're not familiar
-not familiar with the MSE Javascript API, please read [MSE basics].
+with the MSE Javascript API, please read [MSE basics].

 For the sake of simplicity, let's assume the entire video has been split into
 smaller files like "file_1.webm", "file_2.webm", "file_3.webm", etc. We'll use